 How to camp safely during COVID-19

-With many English campsites now open there has been a boom in interest in camping holidays.
-But from the messages I’ve been receiving I know that a lot of people have reservations and are wondering whether it is possible to camp safely during COVID-19.
+2020 brought a boom in interest in camping holidays.
+But from the messages I received over the year I know that a lot of people had reservations and were wondering whether it is possible to camp safely during COVID-19.

 But what can you do to protect yourself and your family on a camping holiday during Coronavirus?